 Table3.
-Results of open, pivotal and selective coding for managers' empowerment model based on future components of research researen Main category Subcategory (Axial Indicators (open coding) (optional coding) Coding) indicators (open coding) Change Adequate knowledge 1.
-Review, recognition, accurate and sufficient analysis of the current situation of Change Management of the environment the school, 2.
+Results of open, pivotal and selective coding for managers' empowerment model based on future components of research research Main category (optional coding) Subcategory (Axial Coding) Indicators (open coding) Change Management Adequate knowledge of the environment 1.
+Review, recognition, accurate and sufficient analysis of the current situation of the school, 2.
 Identify the philosophy and goals of empowerment in school in order to clarify knowledge, 3.
 Have the ability to analyze issues and predict the future, 4.